Gig Hustle Adelaide

 Here is an interesting hack when it comes to hotspots.
 Like others I assumed that Chinatown bordered by Grote and Gouger streets with its array of Far East cuisine eateries and restaurants plus cuisines from other regions would be a natural hotspot.
 We were all wrong.

 Yes there are orders but these are not handled by the well known brands.
-The orders are either delivered by in-house staff or delivery services set up just for that area which businesses consider cheaper.
+The orders are either delivered by in-store staff or delivery services set up just for that area which businesses consider cheaper.

 Usually carried out by overseas students.
 Hence you will not see the usual livery colours of DoorDash, Uber or Menulog in that area.

 Concentration of fast food outlets at suburb malls are clearly a plus.
 They also tend to go late into the night.
-The other good staging area are food kitchens who provide a waiting room with amenities including TV , charging points and beverages to look after delivery staff between runs.
+The other good staging areas are food kitchens who provide a waiting room with amenities including TV , charging points and beverages to look after delivery staff between runs.

 The last possible staging area and a possible compromise is your home.
 Convenient and your time idling is not wasted.
 It is not a surprise that students thru word of mouth find digs near hotspots.